BCR Equipment and Facility Use

 - Boats and oars shall be returned to the racks from which they were taken.

-Reservations for the use of BRC boats by individuals and program coaches shall be made on-line using a shared Google doc, or at some future point, through the BRC page of the Mind Body web site.
+Reservations for the use of BCR boats by individuals and program coaches shall be made on-line using a shared Google doc, or at some future point, through the BCR page of the Mind Body web site.

 If there is significant demand for a particular boat, usage shall be apportioned equally among the interested parties.